krystlepalace/characterai-telegram-bot/README.md

 ## TODO
-1. Searching characters with /search
+1. Creating your own characters from bot